There are very few things people like more than a really good pedicure.

 This license requires 1200 hours of trainning.
 However, cosmetologists can perform all hair, nail, and skincare services.
 They are also required to complete a state cosmetology exam before obtaining a license.

-Microblading and permanent make-up are popular right now.
-To offer these services, you need a tattoo license.
-Getting licensed as a tattoo artist is less work than you might think.
+Microblading and permanent make-up are very popular right now.
+To offer these services, you actually are required to have a tattoo license.
+Getting licensed as a tattoo artist may be easier than you might think.
 An approved course on bloodborne pathogens in the tattoo industry and application to the Florida Department of Health are the main requirements.
-A Tattoo establishment license is also required.
+A Tattoo establishment license, including an inspection, is also required.

 Visit this page for more information on tattoo license requirements.

 As a facial specialist, you cannot perform body wrapping services without a body wrapping license.
-However, this registration is very easy to obtain.
-A 16-hour cosmetology board-approved course and an application to the cosmetology board are all you need to get registered.
-Online body wrapping programs are available.
+However, this registration is very easy to obtain online.
+If you are interested in this career add-on, a 12-hour cosmetology board-approved course and an application and a small fee to the cosmetology board are all you need to get registered.

 Electrologists use lasers to permanently remove hair.
-Licensees must complete a 320-hour electrolysis training at a Florida approved school and sit for an examination before obtaining a license.
+Licensees must complete a 320-hour electrolysis training at a Florida approved electrology school.
+They must also sit for an examination before obtaining a license.
 Here is more information on electrolysis licensing.

 A nail specialist can only massage the arms to the elbows and legs from the feet to the knees.
 If you want to do more than that, you will need a massage therapy license.
-A massage therapy license requires completion of an additional 500 hours and pass the MBLEx.
+A massage therapy license requires completion of an additional 500 hours and passing the MBLEx exam.
 For more about getting a Florida massage license, visit FloridaMassage.com.

 Whether you plan to own your own salon or have a job waiting with a family friend, a nail specialist career is exciting.
 If you are looking for a career with independence, flexibility, and allows you to express your creative talent – it is time to take the next steps towards finding the right school to complete your training.
 I wish you the best!